AdamGuidarini/Arduino-Alarm-Clock/README.md

     - Time freeze - because of my use of the function delay() timer is often halted several times while taking user input.
 This bug will be patched soon.

+    - Decrementing from 0 occasionally results in a negative value.
+Because all hour and minute values are stored as unsigned integers, they will revert to positive values once all values are "OK"ed.